 3. It's a Wonderful Life -- Olivia said "No thank you!"

 Every successful actor and actress are offered many parts in various movies, and sometimes the parts they turned down made someone else famous!
 Or maybe won them a coveted Academy Award Oscar.

-In Olivia de Havilland's case, perhaps the most famous role she was offered -- and declined -- was that of "Mary Bailey," the ever-patient wife of George Bailey, played by Jimmy Stewart in the 1946 Frank Capra film classic, It's a Wonderful Life.
+In Olivia de Havilland's case, perhaps the most famous role she was offered -- and declined -- was that of "Mary Bailey," the ever-patient wife of George Bailey, played by Jimmy Stewart in Frank Capra's 1946 It's a Wonderful Life movie.

 The actress was offered the role, but chose instead to star in Paramount's To Each His Own.
 It was a smart decision: de Havilland won her first Best Actress Oscar in the 1946 film.
 The memorable role of Mary Bailey went to actress Donna Reed after Jean Arthur, and a number of other famous actresses turned it down.
 The movie made Reed a big star.

 Another famous movie role offered to de Havilland was that of "Blanche duBois," in 1951's A Streetcar Named Desire.
 She would have appeared opposite a young, up-and-coming star named Marlon Brando.
 Hollywood movie lore has it that de Havilland turned the part down, saying "a lady just doesn't say or do those things on screen."
 The part went to Vivien Leigh who'd acted opposite de Havilland 12 years earlier when they both filmed Gone With The Wind.
 Leigh apparently didn't share de Havilland's concerns about playing a "skanky" woman.
 However, in a 2006 interview, de Havilland said the reason she turned down the part is she'd just given birth and playing the role just didn't seem right at the time.